 Using color either attracts attention or de-emphasizes an element.
 Because colors carry their meanings and associations, make sure that your color selection matches your brand and design purpose.
 Remember, an overuse of color can create visual confusion, which will undermine its effectiveness.

 Using capitalization sparingly can be an effective way to capture one’s attention and show importance, especially in headings or subheadings.
 However, all caps can be detrimental to readability, so using traditional uppercase and lowercase is preferable for lengthier text.

 Placement and Setting

 The way in which you align elements implies their relative level of significance.
-For example, centering conveys a sense of importance; it is most commonly used for titles, invitations, headlines, and announcements.
-On the other hand, running body copy generally calls for less focus than headings and subheadings; this is why is it generally set flush left, making it easier to read and comprehend.
+For example, centering conveys a sense of importance; most commonly used for titles, invitations, headlines, and announcements.
+On the other hand, running body copy generally calls for less focus than headings and subheadings; this is why is it usually set flush left, making it easier to read and comprehend.